 OBRA-87 is the federal foundation.
 Signed December 22, 1987 as part of the Omnibus Budget Reconciliation Act of 1987, OBRA-87 created the modern NF framework: the Resident Bill of Rights, mandatory comprehensive assessment via the Minimum Data Set and Resident Assessment Instrument, restrictions on physical and chemical restraints, the certified nurse aide training requirement of at least 75 hours, the RN-on-duty rule, the survey and enforcement framework, and PASRR (the Pre-Admission Screening and Resident Review process for residents with serious mental illness or intellectual disability).
 PA's NF regulations operate above the OBRA-87 floor; PA's December 24, 2022 final-form rulemaking, which raised staffing standards in two phases, was the first comprehensive overhaul of PA NF rules since 1999.

-Both federal regulation (42 CFR § 483.35(g)) and PA regulation (28 Pa.
-Code § 201.20(c)) require daily public posting of nurse staffing data in every facility.
-Families touring an NF have the legal right to see that posting, plus the most recent CMS Form 2567 statement of deficiencies, and the facility's quarterly Payroll-Based Journal staffing data on CMS Care Compare.
+Both federal regulation (42 CFR § 483.35(g)) and PA regulation require daily public posting of nurse staffing data in every facility, and PA nursing facilities are inspected each year, unannounced, by the Pennsylvania Department of Health acting as the state survey agency for Medicare and Medicaid.
+Families touring an NF have the practical right to see that daily staffing posting, the most recent CMS Form 2567 statement of deficiencies, and the facility's staffing and quality-measure data published on Medicare's Care Compare tool, which rates every certified nursing home from one to five stars.
+Staffing levels shape day-to-day care more than almost anything else, so read a facility's Care Compare staffing and turnover data closely, not just its headline star rating.

 The 2026 Cost Picture